 Alternatives To Long Term Care Insurance

-2. Add a LTC Rider To a Life Insurance Policy
+Add a Long Term Care Rider to Life Insurance Policy or Annuity

-Though the health insurance market is continually shifting, health savings accounts are an easy way to make your dollar stretch further.
+Although the health insurance market is continuously shifting in this country, health savings accounts are a great way to stretch your dollar further.

-If you’ve exhausted the other alternatives to long term care insurance, the last remaining option is to self-fund.
-Though it may seem impossible, thorough planning can allow you to successfully cash flow your long term care expenses.
+If you’ve exhausted the other alternatives to long term care insurance, the last option is to self-fund your medical expenses.
+Though it may seem impossible, thorough planning and financial discipline provide a route to successfully cash flow your long-term medical expenses.

-To successfully cash flow your future medical expenses, you must thoroughly plan and prepare in advance.
+To self-fund your future medical expenses, you must thoroughly plan and prepare in advance.
 Waiting until you need the funds will not work.
-Saving money before you need it allows your money to grow with compounding interest.
+The key to making this work is harnessing the power of compounding interest.

 Albert Einstein famously said: “Compound interest is the 8th wonder of the world.”

-When you’ve run out of options for paying for long term care, turning to the government is the last option.
-Medicare and Medicaid both provide benefits for long term care expenses; however, the benefits are minimal and extremely limited.
+When you’ve run out of ways to pay for long term care, turning to the government is the last resort option.
+Both Medicare and Medicaid provide long term care benefits; however, the benefits are minimal and extremely limited.

-Final Thoughts On Alternatives To Long Term Care Insurance
+Final Thoughts on Alternatives To Long Term Care Insurance Policies

-Finding an alternative to long term care insurance is possible through the options discussed above.
+Finding an alternative to long-term care insurance is possible through the options discussed above.
 While a traditional LTC policy would be ideal, your finances, health, and age may prevent you from obtaining coverage.
-In these instances, you can still protect your health and your finances by exploring these long term care alternatives.
+You can still protect your health and your bank account by exploring these long-term care alternatives in these instances.

 Call Now To Get Started